kirk-harland/Origin-Destination-SIM/README.md

 * Source Code - contains the Java source code used to produce the model, the measurement metrics and complete optimisation algorithm.

 ## Licence details
-Please see the file LICENCE.txt for details of the distribution licence
+Please see the file LICENCE.md or [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.html) for details of the distribution licence